spiceai/docs/spiceaidocs/content/en/reference/Postgres/_index.md

 ## Data Store

-To use PostgreSQL as a data store, specify `postgres` as the `engine` for the dataset.
+To use PostgreSQL as a data store for dataset acceleration, specify `postgres` as the `engine` for the dataset.

 ```yaml
 datasets: